Larry Ferlazzo’s Websites of the Day…

 Intervue is a brand-new site that lets you post questions for people to answer.

-It’s not a particularly strong list, but WeToku is a really great application.
+It’s not a particularly strong list.

 Feedback is welcome.